section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 ### Introduction

 In recent times, real-time chat applications have grown tremendously.
-Most companies have adopted them for quick communication.
+Most organizations have adopted them for quick communication.
 For security purposes, the messages exchanged over the network have to be encrypted.
 This means, all the messages on transit over the network should be encrypted.

 If a malicious program tries to tap the messages exchanged across the network illegally, the intercepted message would be in encrypted form thus the content of the message will not be compromised.